 Preparing and filing your tax return.
-Visit the IRS website at IRS.gov/employmentefile for more information on filing your employment tax returns electronically.
+Go to IRS.gov/ EmploymentEfile for more information on filing your employment tax returns electronically.

-Getting answers to your tax law questions.
+Getting answers to your tax questions.
 On IRS.gov, get answers to your tax questions anytime, anywhere.

-- Go to IRS.gov/help or IRS.gov/letushelp pages for a variety of tools that will help you get answers to some of the most common tax questions. - You may also be able to access tax law information in your electronic filing software.
+- Go to IRS.gov/Help or IRS.gov/LetUsHelp pages for a variety of tools that will help you get answers to some of the most common tax questions. - You may also be able to access tax law information in your electronic filing software.

 Getting tax forms and publications.
-Go to IRS.gov/ forms to view, download, or print most of the forms and publications you may need.
+Go to IRS.gov/ Forms to view, download, or print most of the forms and publications you may need.
 You can also download and view popular tax publications and instructions (including Pub.
 15-B) on mobile devices as an eBook at no charge.
-Or, you can go to IRS.gov/orderforms to place an order and have forms mailed to you within 10 business days.
+Or, you can go to IRS.gov/OrderForms to place an order and have forms mailed to you within 10 business days.

 Getting a transcript or copy of a return.
-You can get a copy of your tax transcript or a copy of your return by calling 1-800-829-4933 or by mailing Form 4506-T (transcript request) or Form 4506 (copy of return) to the IRS.
+You can get a copy of your tax transcript or a copy of your return by calling 800-829-4933 or by mailing Form 4506-T (transcript request) or Form 4506 (copy of return) to the IRS.